 In Loudoun County, the hike to Bear’s Den Overlook takes visitors along a leafy, eye-pleasing stretch of the white-blazed Appalachian Trail in Bluemont.

-Bear’s Den Overlook is a short .7-mile walk from the parking area.
+Bear’s Den Overlook is a short 0.7-mile walk from the parking lot.
 Along the way, plan to navigate rocky terrain, tree roots, boulders and wildflowers.

 The views are to the west and northwest, making this a spectacular go-to spot for vibrantly-hued sunsets set against the colorful pops of foliage in October.